wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---

-**Emergency** is an annual platform for live art and contemporary performance featuring up to 40 short pieces of work in a single day, across a number of Manchester venues.
+**Emergency** is our annual platform for live art and contemporary performance featuring up to 40 short pieces of work in a single day, across a number of Manchester venues.

-In 2013 the 14th Emergency takes place on **Saturday 5 October**, with the callout for proposals open from **Monday 15 July** to **Wednesday 14 August** — details are posted [here](http://emergencymcr.posthaven.com).
+In 2013 the fourteenth Emergency takes place on **Saturday 5 October**, with the callout for proposals open from **Monday 15 July** to **Wednesday 14 August** — details are posted [here](http://emergencymcr.posthaven.com).

 In 2012 it took place on Saturday 13 October; programme archived [here](/archive/2012-emergency) and gallery images [here](/galleries/2012-emergency).